Updated on August 23, 2022

 In fact, you can initiate the divorce proceedings despite your spouse’s refusal to sign divorce papers.
 You can also get a divorce if your spouse cannot be found or located.

 There are countless myths surrounding adultery and divorce.
-Previously, we discussed how adultery may affect your divorce case in Texas.
-Many divorcing spouses who have been unfaithful during the marriage fear that:
+Many divorcing spouses who have been unfaithful during the marriage have fears related to divorce, including these:

-They will not be able to see their children because they cheated on their spouse; and
+They will not be able to see their children because they cheated on their spouse.

 Their spouse will get everything because of their adultery.

-While Texas courts may consider adultery during a divorce case, it does not play a significant role in the outcome of the division of property or child custody (conservatorship).
+While Texas courts may consider adultery during a divorce case, adultery does not play a significant role in the outcome of the division of property or child custody (known as conservatorship in Texas).
+To learn more, read “How Does Adultery Factor into Your Texas Divorce?”

-Myth #6: Courts Favor Mothers Over Fathers When Awarding Custody
+Myth #7: Courts Favor Mothers over Fathers When Awarding Custody

 Under Texas Family Code § 153.138, the designation of joint custody does not affect the court’s ability to order a joint managing conservator to make child support payments to the other parent.